Smalls Cat Food Review Summary

 The Freeze-Dried foods can be stored in your pantry like dry foods, and Smalls recommends feeding the whole 12 oz bag within 30 days of opening it.

 The biggest drawback to the Freeze-Dried Raw foods is how expensive they are.
 The dehydration process isn’t cheap, and it shows in the $30 price-point of the bag.
 While the nutrient profile of freeze-dried raw foods tends to be higher-quality and more species-appropriate than the average dry food, it may be cost-prohibitive for many pet parents.
+This freeze-dried food is also only available with a fresh food subscription.

 3. Human-Grade Fresh Cow